Skip to content

 CJK wide chars (2 cols)

-Category: text · Tags: Unicode
+Category: text · Baseline: core · Tags: Unicode · Specification ↗

 Tests whether CJK (Chinese, Japanese, Korean) ideographs correctly occupy two terminal columns.
 The Unicode Standard Annex #11 defines East Asian Width properties.
 Terminals must account for this in cursor positioning — after rendering a CJK character, the cursor advances by 2 columns, not 1.
 Incorrect width handling breaks TUI layouts and cursor alignment.

-Supported by 6 of 6 backends (100%)
+Supported by 12 of 14 backends (86%)

 BackendVersionSupportNotes